Welcome to part five of Money Under 30’s “No-Stress Guide To Filing Your Taxes.” Today we are going to take a deeper look at our available deductions.

 Child Tax Credit.
 You could receive up to $1,000 per child off your tax bill, depending on certain factors.
 First, the child must be your dependent, under age 17, live with you for more than half the year, you provide more than half of their support and must be a U.S. citizen.
 This credit is limited based on your AGI, starting at $110,000 for married taxpayers and $75,000 for all other taxpayers.

 Education Credits.
 There are two Education Credits and they are:

-Any questions about this list of tax breaks for 2011?
+Any questions about this list of tax break?
 Let me know!